sektek/prettier-config/README.md

 # @sektek/prettier-config

-Prettier config to be shared across `@sektek` projects.
+Prettier config used for @sektek projects.

 ## Installation